mhagander/pg_githooks/README.rst

 commitmsg, tagmsg, branchmsg
   set to 0 to disable generating this type of message.
-If unspecified or set to anything other than 0, the mail will be sent. pingurl set to one or more URLs to make the script send an empty HTTP post to this URL whenever something is received.
+If unspecified or set to anything other than 0, the mail will be sent. attacharchive set to 1 to attach a complete .tar.gz file of the entire branch that a commit was made on to the email.
+Only use this if the git repository is small!!! pingurl set to one or more URLs to make the script send an empty HTTP post to this URL whenever something is received.
 This is useful for example to trigger